Best Coastal Walks in Sydney: Complete Guide to 12 Must-Do Routes (2025)

 One of several ocean pools along the Cronulla coastal walk

-• Nuns Pool – a beautiful natural rock pool
+• Nuns Pool – A beautiful natural rock pool at the southern end, offering sheltered swimming in a stunning setting

 Insider tip: Darook Park, just around from the end of the walk, is a great picnic spot with plenty of shade and a lovely beach.